davekinkead/philosophy/Prologue- Democratic Theory and the Boundary Problem.md

 Boundary drawing and determination of political membership is perhaps the most fundamental political decision.
 Yet, it is a problem completely insoluble from within the framework of democratic theory. p16

+Effective democracies require broad consensus on fundamental matters of inclusion.
+Their boundaries must be recognised as fair and appropriate. p41

 ## All-Affected Principle

 Intuitively, all those affected by some policy ought have a voice in making it. (p16) The intuition is clear when burdens are to be imposed but not so clear that those receiving benefits ought have a say in the matter. (p17)